Test

 The Township of Woolwich is committed to taking the necessary steps towards healing and reconciliation with the Indigenous Community.

-• The Chononton (Chi-nawn-ton) also called Attawandaron (Add-a-won-da-run),
+• The Chononton (Chi-nawn-ton), also known as the Attawandaron (Add-a-won-da-run)

-• The Anishnaabe (Ah-nish-naw-bay) and
+• The Anishnaabe (Ah-nish-naw-bay)

-• The Haudenosaunee (Ho-den-oh-show-nee) People
+• The Haudenosaunee (Ho-den-oh-show-nee)

 The Reconciliation Action Partnership is a region-wide collaboration between the Region and all area municipalities, to address key themes of concerns expressed by local Indigenous communities, see meaningful relationships enhanced between settlers and Indigenous people, and to uphold our commitments made to respond to the Calls to Action laid out by the Truth and Reconciliation Commission.